What is B2B Event Marketing and why is it important?

 With a roadshow, do create plenty of networking opportunities and aim to deliver as much business value to your attendees as possible.
 With a proper plan, roadshows will generate loads of B2B marketing leads.
 You will want to create a lasting first impression!

 B2B Event Marketing Best Practices

 Offline and online marketing should always go hand-in-hand.
 Offline B2B marketing leads will generally be of higher quality.
 Online B2B marketing leads will supply you with the quantity you need to meet sales and pipeline generation targets.
+With B2B Content Binging, you can convert digital leads faster.
 Generally, at a healthy company, marketing needs to supply 30% of the sales pipeline.

 I often see marketing teams trying to do everything at the same time, 20 events in a quarter.
 However, with offline marketing, I believe in doing less but with greater quality and reporting.

 Here are some B2B Event Marketing best practices:

 - Create an aligned post-event marketing plan, including all stakeholders such as the sales team and partners.
 Define all the roles clearly.